univention/office365/doc/README-CI.md

 # CI Pipelines

-The [.gitlab-ci.yml](../.gitlab-ci.yml) configure the behavior of the gitlab pipeline for this component.
+The [.gitlab-ci.yml](/.gitlab-ci.yml) configures the behavior of the GitLab CI/CD pipeline for this component.

-This file should be versioned/adapted for the latest version UCS of the branch.
+The CI/CD configuration must be adapted for the latest UCS version of the branch.

 This files implements four stages, of which only the first two are available in user/feature branches.

 The `Staging` and `Deploy` stage are only available on the default branch.

 ```mermaid